Sarah Alexander: Career

 In 1992, Alexander appeared in The Bill, as a witness to an attempted robbery.
 The following year she played Muriel in an episode of the BBC comedy-drama Lovejoy.
 In 1994, she played Nicky, Damien's risk-addicted weather reporter girlfriend in Drop the Dead Donkey.
 In 1996, she played Beatrice in the British première of Octavio Paz's only play, Rappaccini's Daughter, at the Gate Theatre Studio.
 She has appeared in other theatre productions, including The Vagina Monologues, Hand in Hand, The Secretary Bird, Northanger Abbey, and as Lady Macbeth in Macbeth.
 In the mid-1990s, she met Ben Miller when they filmed an advertisement for disposable cameras together, and through him she met Alexander Armstrong.
 Miller and Armstrong became friends and collaborators, and Alexander went on to appear on their Channel 4 sketch show Armstrong and Miller (1997–2001), usually in the regular "Nude Practice" segment.

 Alexander moved into comedy acting, in which she has since specialised.
 Her other sketch show work included Smith and Jones (1997–1998) and Smack the Pony (1999–2003), also writing for the latter.
 In the science-fiction comedy series Red Dwarf, she played the Queen of Camelot in "Stoke Me a Clipper".
-She also appeared in the Midsomer Murders episode "The Garden of Death", as Fliss Inkpen-Thomas.
+She appeared in the Midsomer Murders episode "The Garden of Death", as Fliss Inkpen-Thomas.
 In 2000, she appeared in the comedy The Strangerers, as well as becoming co-host of the final series of the current-affairs satire The 11 O'Clock Show, alongside Jon Holmes.
 She made her debut as Susan Walker in the BBC sitcom Coupling, which ran for four series from 2000 to 2004.
 Other British TV roles included Mel in The Worst Week of My Life and Angela Hunter in the hospital comedy Green Wing.

 Alexander appeared as Alice Fletcher in NBC's short-lived remake of the British comedy series Teachers, before roles in the films I Could Never Be Your Woman and Stardust (both released in 2007).
 Her previous film credits include Seaview Knights (1994) and Going Off Big Time (2000).
 She also starred in the 2008 BBC dramedy Mutual Friends, and played Layla Barton in the BBC drama All The Small Things, which debuted in 2009.